-Non-Hodgkin lymphomas have the tendency to grow discontinuously in the lymphatic system and they can involve the extra lymphatic system more often than HL.
+Non-Hodgkin lymphomas have the tendency to grow discontinuously in the lymphatic system and they can involve the extralymphatic system more often than HL.
 Thus, the gastrointestinal tract, the liver, the bone marrow, and the peripheral blood are affected much more often than in Hodgkin's disease.
 Ratio male:female = 1.5:1.
 About 2/3 of the patients with NHL are between 50 and 80 years old.
 Patients with AIDS have a 1000 times higher incidence of NHL.
 Typical symptoms are: swelling of lymph nodes, fever, night sweats, weight loss, and skin affection.
 The bone marrow is affected in 50% of cases, thus, the laboratory results often show anaemia, thrombocytopenia, and leukocytopenia.
-If the patient was treated for a non-Hodking lymphoma, indicate if this was a DLBCL, other B-cell or T-cell lymphoma.
+In Non Hogkgin's lymphoma either B or T lymphocytes can be involved.